 In November 2018 Mastercard and Visa offered commitments to address the Commission's competition concerns.
 Both card-schemes offered to reduce the current level of inter-regional MIFs to or below binding caps.
 Moreover, Mastercard and Visa agreed to publish all inter-regional MIFs covered by the commitments in a clearly visible manner on their respective websites.
-To verify the appropriateness of the proposed commitments, the Commission consulted market participants on 5 December 2018.260
+To verify the appropriateness of the proposed commitments, the Commission consulted market participants on 5 December 2018.

-As technology allows new services to emerge, such as electronic and mobile payments, with significant potential benefits for consumers and businesses notably in the Digital Single Market, the Commission has continued to monitor developments in the new payments services and the Commission continued antitrust investigation concerning allegations that online access to bank account information by competing non-bank owned service providers may be prevented in order to exclude such services have a fair chance to develop and that incumbents do not exclude new market entrants or attempt to secure substantive parts of markets for themselves.
+As technology allows new services to emerge, such as electronic and mobile payments, with significant potential benefits for consumers and businesses notably in the Digital Single Market, the Commission has continued to monitor developments in the new payments services and the Commission continued antitrust investigation concerning allegations that online access to bank account information by competing non-bank owned service providers may be prevented in order to exclude such service providers from the market.
+It is important to ensure that new and innovative services have a fair chance to develop and that incumbents do not exclude new market entrants or attempt to secure substantive parts of markets for themselves.